jackpopp/bundler/README.md

 }
 ```

-First we want to check that the call expression callee type is an identifier, the identifier is the name of the function that is being called
+Once we've entered a node that is a call expression we want to check that the call expression callee type is an identifier, this tells us that a named function is being called.
-We need to check this is that you can have call expressions for an anonymous function which has no idientifier and instead would have a function expression.
+We need to check this as you also have a call expressions for an anonymous function which would not have an identifier as the callee and would instead have a FunctionExpression or ArrowFunctionExpression.
-If it was a function expression then it could not be making a call to *require*.
+If it was a function expression then it could not be making a call to *require* as there is no identifier to reference a defined function.
 https://github.com/estree/estree/blob/master/es5.md#identifier

-If the callee has no identifier for this node then we dont attempt to parse it, the walker will still visit its child nodes as there may be require call expressions further down that branch.
+If the callee has no identifier for this node then we dont attempt to parse it, the walker will still recursively visit its child nodes as there may be require call expressions further down that branch.

-If we do find that the callee has an identifier then we can check the identifer name and if this is *require*, then we now know we've hit an require call.
+If we do find that the callee type is an identifier then we can check the identifer name and if this is *require*, then we now know we've visited an require function call.
 The final step it to check if the require call has been given any arguments, we need a single argument and we exprect this to be a string literal.
-Literals are static expressions within the source code, they are static values defined within the code and are not variable.
+Literals are static expressions within the source code, they are static values defined within the code and are not variable, it needs to be a literal as we need a static value for the module path.
+For further information fo literals you can visit the following:
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_Types#Literals
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_Types#String_literals

+Update the `walkAndParse` function as follows:

 ```javascript
 function walkAndParse(ast, currentPath) {